The Economy’s Impact on HR in 2026 (And How to Respond)

 Candidates have leverage in many industries.

-When qualified candidates are scarce, they can be selective.
+When qualified candidates are scarce, they get selective.
 Salary expectations rise.
 Benefit demands increase.
-Time-to-hire extends as candidates evaluate multiple offers.
+Time-to-hire stretches as candidates weigh multiple offers.

 Some markets are tighter than others.

-Healthcare, engineering, construction, and technology face the most acute shortages.
+AI and machine learning, healthcare, cybersecurity, engineering, and construction face the most acute shortages.
 If you’re hiring in these fields, you’re competing for candidates who have multiple options.

 Three factors determine hiring difficulty: